watem-sedem/watem-sedem/docs/routing.rst

 from a source pixel to one or two target pixels.
 It is important to note that the multi-flow routing algorithm developed for CN-WS is an algorithm adjusted to the context of erosion and agriculture.
 This implies that the routing should represent the average pattern of routing.
-This way, off-site impacts (e.g. effect of erosion on an agricultural field on nearby urban area) can be adequately be represented
+In this way, off-site impacts (e.g. effect of sediment flows to a nearby urban area) can adequately be represented.

 The flow routing varies a function of the difference in height between source and potential target pixels, and the land cover in the source and